CodingGuilhem/System-project/README.md

     -t int: Adjust the variant threshold (default = 0.75)

-Provided with these scripts is a small utility script for automating the push of changes made to your main Git branch.
-You can utilize it in either of the following ways:
+Included with these scripts is a small utility script designed to automate the pushing of changes to your main Git branch.
+Before using it, you must adjust the path within the file to match the path of the repository you intend to push.
+After this modification, you can utilize the script in either of the following ways:

 1. Directly execute the script with a commit message: